 - Keep the claw and tail attack, but lose the bite, horn, and swallow options.

 - Can cast divine word 3/day as an innate spell.

 - Tiamat uses her breath weapons as legendary actions.
 I would do the same here.
 Bahumat gets three breath weapons: a 90-ft cone of cold (16d8 damage, Dex save DC 27 for half damage), a 120-ft distingetration beam (16d10 radiant damage, same save DC), and a special 90-ft cone, where creatures that fail a Constitution save (DC 27) are stunned for one minute.
 Ho ho ho.

-That’s it for part one.
+That’s it for part two.
 If you enjoyed this article, let me know!
 If you end up using one of these dragons in your game, let me know how you get on.

 To subscribe, click here.
 You can unsubscribe any time.
 You can find me on Facebook at scrollforinitiative, Twitter at scrollforinit, and Instagram at scrollforinitiative.
 And if you like what I do, you can buy me a coffee here.